There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Eureka Centre

 When it comes to Australian history, one of the most important events to ever take place happened here in Ballarat.
-Called the Eureka Stockade (or sometimes the Eureka Rebellion), gold miners revolted against the British authorities in 1854, and the event has gained legendary status as the birth of democracy in Australia.
+Called the Eureka Stockade (or sometimes the Eureka Rebellion), gold miners revolted against the British authorities in 1854, and the event gained legendary status as the birth of democracy in Australia.

 The most important item is the actual Eureka Flag that was hoisted up during the fight.
 There’s also a permanent exhibition about the rebellion (which has a lot of context around it, even though the battle only took 20 minutes!)